-Welcome to our Distribution Future

-Energy Scenarios (DFES).
-This document

-sets out our forecasts for how electricity

-generation and consumption may evolve

-in Central and Southern Scotland over

-the next 30 years.
-This is one of a suite

-of documents we have created to

-explain our forecasts.
-We look

-forward to engaging with you

-to hear your thoughts and

-feedback on these forecasts.
+Welcome to our Distribution Future Energy Scenarios (DFES).
+This document sets out our DFES forecasts for how electricity generation and consumption may evolve in Central and Southern Scotland over the next 30 years.
+These forecasts are updates to those we published on 1st May 2020, following stakeholder feedback.
+This is one of a suite of documents we have created to explain our forecasts.